-- 15. The Facility is located adjacent to Shasta Lake.
-The Facility's parcel is leased from the USFS under a special use permit.
-The parcel is mostly steep sloping, with manmade level areas for parking and a residential dwelling, and slopes to the north and west in the direction of Shasta Lake. - 16.
-Elevations at the Facility range from approximately 1005 feet above mean sea level (MSL) to about 1,250 feet MSL.
+- 15. The Facility is comprised of a parcel leased from USFS under a special use permit.
+The parcel is mostly steep sloping, with man-made level areas for parking and onsite structures, and slopes to the north and west in the direction of Shasta Lake. - 16.
+Elevations at the Facility range from approximately 1,000 feet above mean sea level (MSL) to about 1,100 feet MSL.
 The majority of the project area is located in Zone X which is outside to the 100-year floodplain.
 The dock and part of the launch ramp are located in Zone A which has a 1 percent annual change in elevation with the rise and fall of lake levels. - 17.
 Surface water on the project site flows toward Shasta Lake.
-There are no municipal storm drains at or adjacent to the Facility other than culverts crossing nearby under the Digger Bay access road.
-The nearest surface water bodies are Lake Shasta, Digger Creek, and an unnamed tributary to Shasta Lake.
-Neither Digger Creek nor the unnamed tributary is considered to be primary tributaries to Shasta Lake.
-Shasta Lake is located immediately adjacent to and north of, the Facility. - 18.
-Shasta Dam Station No. 048135, located approximately 1.5 miles to the southwest, is the nearest climatology station to the site.
+There are no municipal storm drains at or adjacent to the Facility other than culverts crossing nearby under the Bridge Bay access road.
+The nearest surface water bodies are Lake Shasta, and Bontabile Creek a tributary to Shasta Lake.
+Bontabile Creek is a minor, intermittent tributary to Shasta Lake.
+Shasta Lake is located immediately adjacent to (north & south of) the Facility. - 18.
+Shasta Dam Station No. 048135, located approximately 5.5 miles to the southwest, is the nearest climatology station to the site.
 Total precipitation at the Shasta Dam weather station averages 61.82 inches per year for the years of record between 1943 and 2016.
-Mean Class A pan evaporation at the Shasta Dam station is 68.3 inches per year, most of which occurs in the months of May through October (DWR, 1979).
-A 100-year storm of 24-hour duration at Shasta Dam is 11.65 inches (DWR, 1976).
+Mean Class A pan evaporation at the Shasta Dam station is 68.3 inches per year, most of which occurs in the months of May through October (Department of Water Resources (DWR), 1979).
+A 100-year storm of 24-hour duration at Shasta Dam is 11.65 inches (DWR, 1976). - Average daily minimum temperatures in the project area range from 38.9 degrees Fahrenheit (°F) in January, to 68.3°F in July.
+Average daily maximum temperatures range from 52.5°F in January, to 95.2°F in July (Western Regional Climate Center (WRCC), 2016). - 20.
+The U. S. Department of Agriculture (USDA) has mapped the soils in the vicinity of the Bridge Bay Marina.
+Soils at the project site are comprised of Holland family and Holland family deep complex soils.
+The soil unit is comprised 60 percent of Holland family soils, and 30 percent of Holland family deep soils.
+Holland family soils occur on 40-60 percent slopes.
+These soils are well drained, and have low available water storage in profile (about 3.9 inches).
+Holland Family deep soils are well drained and have high available water storage of 13.7 inches.
+Depth to restrictive feature (paralithic bedrock) is 39 to 59 inches.